Stephen Sundborg: Life and career

 Stephen Sundborg entered the Society of Jesus in 1961 and was ordained a Roman Catholic Jesuit priest in 1974 in Seattle.
 In 1982, he obtained a doctorate in spirituality from the Pontifical Gregorian University in Rome.
 He taught theology at Seattle University from 1982 until 1990, when he was appointed the Provincial of the Northwest Jesuits, a position he held until 1996.
 Sundborg also served as the rector of the Jesuit community at Seattle University beginning in 1986.

-In July 1997, Father Sundborg became the 21st President of Seattle University.
-He is well known around campus as "Father Steve," a nickname used by all at SU.
+In July 1997, Sundborg became the 21st President of Seattle University.
+He became well known around campus as "Father Steve," a nickname used by all at SU.
 In 2017 the Trustees appointed him to another 5-year term.
 In 2019 he notified the Trustees of his hope to retire in 2021.

-On June 30, 2021, Steve retired from the Presidency of Seattle University.
-His 24 years as President set a longevity record among all presidents of colleges and universities then serving in the State of Washington.
+On June 30, 2021, Sundborg retired from the Presidency of Seattle University.
+His 24 years as president set a longevity record among all presidents of colleges and universities then serving in the State of Washington.
 He has been given a full year of complete freedom, and in 2021 is traveling the United States and Europe.
 In mid-2022, his Jesuit Northwest Province superior will give him a new assignment.
 Steve, now only 78, says he is ready for one more challenge before full retirement.

-Father Sundborg was succeeded by Eduardo Peñalver as the President of Seattle University on July 1, 2021.
+Sundborg was succeeded by Eduardo Peñalver as the President of Seattle University on July 1, 2021.
 Penalver is the first non-Jesuit President of the university.

-Controversy
+Planned Parenthood controversy

 In October 2019, Seattle University removed references to Planned Parenthood as a student resource from its website, after anti-abortion group Students for Life of America sent a letter to Sundborg and other university leaders in August 2019 arguing that Planned Parenthood had "no place on a Christian campus" as an "abortion corporation".

 An excerpt from Sundberg's email response to the request to remove references to Planned Parenthood:

 Sundborg also "refused an in-person interview when approached by Spectator reporters on Oct.
 3 and refused a phone interview with The Spectator on Oct.
 4 or over the weekend".

 Sundborg issued a statement responding to the controversy, reading in part:

 On October 9, 2019, Sundborg sent an email message to the Seattle University Community with additional statements about his decision, which read in part: